 A student will be placed on critical probation if his/her SPEA GPA falls below 2.30.
-In the Bachelor of Science in Arts Management, students will be placed on critical probabtion if the SPEA GPA falls below a 2.7.
-In order for the SPEA GPA to be considered, a student must have completed 12 or more credit hours in the major.
+In the Bachelor of Science in Law and Public Policy, students will be placed on critical probation if the SPEA GPA falls below a 2.70.
+In order for the SPEA GPA to be considered, a student must have completed 12 or more credit hours in the major and a minimum of a 2.00 cumulative GPA.
 If placed on critical probation SPEA will establish strict conditions that must be met before that student will be allowed to register for future classes.
 Students who fail to return to good standing at the conclusion of critical probation will be dismissed from the school.